Contents

 Case 1: Ingesting an External Plugin Repo

 The instruction I gave Em wasn’t just “ingest this repo” — I attached a detailed extraction focus, telling it “there are three patterns worth extracting here”: the Parallel Investigation Pattern (Explore → Decide → Execute three phases), the Session Analysis Pipeline (a five-stage data pipeline with two-layer parallel subagent processing), and the Plugin Distribution Pattern (the packaging structure of hooks + scripts + prompts).
+This gave the ingest an initial framework to work from.

 After Em read 16 files, it produced 3 new pages (a source, an entity, and a new concept: multi-phase-llm-pipeline) and updated 4 existing pages (subagent-pattern gained two real-world cases, plugin-packaging got distribution details filled in).

-The key design decision here was giving Em the extraction direction inside the ingest instruction itself, rather than letting it judge on its own what was worth extracting.
-Em’s Context doesn’t include “how long this Plugin has been running in production” or “which patterns have been reused by other projects.”
-Without that direction, it might focus on the wrong things.
-This is the same judgment I discussed in the calibration article about “what to spell out vs. what to let go”: spell out the goals and constraints, let go of the execution path.
+The key design decision here was giving Em the extraction direction inside the ingest prompt itself, rather than letting it judge on its own what was worth extracting.
+Because I judged that Em’s Context didn’t include “how long this Plugin has been running in production” or “which patterns have been reused by other projects” — without that direction, it might focus on the wrong things.
+This is a similar judgment to what I discussed in the calibration article about “what to spell out vs. what to let go”: spell out the goals and constraints, let go of the execution path.

 In the end, Em extracted from 10 conversations: bootstrap-agent-pattern (the pattern of Agent G as a temporary builder), prompt-relay-pattern (the current state of humans manually passing prompts between Agents — exactly what GM needs to automate), cross-machine-registry-pattern (Agent registration and sync across machines), and a source summary organizing “5 patterns of Human as Coordinator.”
 All of it laid the foundation for the Agent Team’s continued development.